owncloud/files_paperhive/README.md

 # Add PaperHive book to ownCloud

-PaperHive plugin is shipped with new file menu button "PaperHive Book", which allows adding the documents found on the PaperHive website at `https://paperhive.org`.
+PaperHive plugin is shipped with new file menu button "PaperHive Document", which allows adding the documents found on the PaperHive website at `https://paperhive.org`.
 These are no other files as your `.doc` or `.jpg` and will behave the same as any other files in ownCloud user interface.

-Click on the "PaperHive Book" button will ask you for a Book ID, displaying proper announcement in the yellow popup on top of your file list.
+Click on the "PaperHive Document" button will ask you for a PaperHive URL or DocID, displaying proper announcement in the yellow popup on top of your file list.
+You are free to choose submitting just DocID or whole URL!

 ![](https://github.com/mrow4a/files_paperhive/blob/master/screenshots/add_new_book_1.png)

-Book ID is an unique book identifier, which can be found in the URL of the book at `https://paperhive.org`, as shown in the example below, where URL is `https://paperhive.org/documents/0tsHJq1-yyVZ` and unique Book ID is `0tsHJq1-yyVZ`.
+DocID is an unique book identifier, which can be found in the URL of the document at `https://paperhive.org`, as shown in the example below, where URL is `https://paperhive.org/documents/0tsHJq1-yyVZ` and unique DocID is `0tsHJq1-yyVZ`.

 ![](https://github.com/mrow4a/files_paperhive/blob/master/screenshots/add_new_book_2.png)

-Found Book ID has to be inserted into the field below and confirmed pressing ENTER.
+Desired URL or DocID has to be inserted into the field below and confirmed pressing ENTER.

 ![](https://github.com/mrow4a/files_paperhive/blob/master/screenshots/add_new_book_3.png)

-Your PaperHive Book is now in your synchronisation folder!
+Your PaperHive Document is now in your synchronisation folder!